 - Home Price: $557,200 median purchase price; $837 median monthly rent

 At the southern tip of New Jersey is the beautiful Cape May, one of the best small beach towns for people who don’t like crowded tourist spots.
-Not only is Cape May considered one of the best East Coast beach towns, but the entire city is a National Historic District with nearly 600 preserved Victorian buildings and houses as well.
-If living in a Victorian home isn’t what you’re looking for, you can also find tons of oceanfront condos, ranch-style homes with big yards, and cozy bungalows throughout the area for an affordable price in this small coastal town.
+Not only is Cape May considered one of the best East Coast beach towns, but this entire beach city is also a National Historic District with nearly 600 preserved Victorian buildings and houses.
+If living in a Victorian home isn’t what you’re looking for, you can also find plenty of oceanfront condos, ranch-style homes with big yards, and cozy bungalows for an affordable price in this small coastal town.
 In addition, families will love living in this beach city, thanks to its great schools in the Cape May City School District, West Cape May School District, and Lower Cape May Regional School District.

 Things to Do in Cape May

 Find some cute decor to hang on your wall, a fun birthday gift for a family member, or a new book at the Washington Street Mall.
 Rent jet skis or go parasailing with East Coast Water Sports.
 Take the kids to see snow leopard cubs, black bears, and red pandas at the Cape May County Park & Zoo.
 Immerse yourself in Cape May history and learn about its role in the Underground Railroad at the Harriet Tubman Museum of New Jersey.
 Spend the day sampling different spirits from wineries, breweries, and distilleries with Tastings & Tours.
 Visit Mad Batter—a Cape May staple for brunch—and order the famous Fluffy Buttermilk Pancakes or Chesapeake Bay Benedict with an Original “Manmosa” cocktail.
 Share an Italian Stallion Brick Oven Pizza or a half-pound of Atlantic Calamari at Lucky Bones.
 Or have date night at The Lobster House, where you can order the Crabmeat Au Gratin, Cape May Scallops, or Flounder Francaise.
 Or grab a drink like the Mint Chocolate Chip Martini or The Shack Apple Sidecar at this beach town’s iconic surfer bar, The Rusty Nail.

 - Population: 111,747